3akare/monty/README.md

 # Examples
-NOTE: monty interpreter runs in the default mode of STACK mode.
-To switch mode to queue, see examples below.
+NOTE: monty interpreter runs in the default STACK (LIFO) mode.
+To switch mode to QUEUE (FIFO), see examples below.

 Push values onto the stack and print them all, or the top pf the stack /front of the queue
 ```